 - 'Schlesingeri' is a fast-growing variety with deep-red autumn leaves that remain on the tree for an exceptionally long time.

-The advantage in growing cultivars of red maple rather than the native tree is that the performance of the former is more predictable.
-The cultivars achieve the desired red fall color more reliably than do the native plants, which may display yellow instead of red foliage under certain conditions.
+The advantage of growing cultivars of red maple rather than the native tree is that the performance of the former is more predictable.
+The cultivars achieve the desired red fall color more reliably than the native plants, which may display yellow instead of red foliage under certain conditions.

 - Collect seeds from a mature red maple tree in late spring or early summer.
 Select seed pods that are beginning to turn brown and break them open to remove the seeds.